CPK Insurance

 • Commercial auto coverage in South Carolina must meet minimum liability limits of $25,000/$50,000/$25,000 for covered vehicles used by the business.

-• South Carolina requires businesses to maintain proof of general liability coverage for most commercial leases, so lease terms may affect what limits you need to show.
+• Most commercial leases in South Carolina require proof of general liability coverage, so lease terms may affect what limits you need to show.

 • When comparing quotes, confirm the policy can support siding and exterior contractor operations such as installation work, crews, subcontractors, and multiple job sites.